 The exercises that we recommend below are all based on the research article in 2015 titled, “Arthritis Research and Therapy”.
 In this article, test subjects reported an improvement in pain, overall health status, leg strength, and upper body strength after completing the prescribed exercises.
 They did the program for 15 weeks, going through the exercises twice a week.
 The exercise routine takes approximately 50 minutes, starting with a 10-minute warm-up exercise, such as an easy walk around the block, and finishing with a 10-minute stretch.

-It is important to take note of the recommended sets and repetitions, intensity of the exercises and frequency of completing the routine.
+It is important to take note of the recommended sets and repetitions, the intensity of the exercises, and the frequency of completing the routine.
 It is best to start at a level that is sustainable and gradually build your endurance over the 15 weeks.
-If you start at a level that is too intense, you could flare up your Fibromyalgia and worsen your condition.
+If you start at a too intense level, you could flare up your Fibromyalgia and worsen your condition.